dtn7/dtn7-rs/README.md

 The actual BP7 implementation can be found here: https://github.com/dtn7/bp7-rs

-Currently a very basic service discovery, MTCP & HTTP CLs, flooding/epidemic/sink-routing and a rest command interface are implemented.
+Currently a very basic service discovery, MTCP & HTTP CLs, flooding/epidemic/sink-routing and rest/ws command interfaces are implemented.
 Both addressing schemes, *dtn* as well as *ipn* are supported.
+Furthermore, some CLI tools are provided to easily integrate *dtn7* into shell scripts.

 **Beware, the API is not always idiomatic rust and lacks documentation and tests at the moment.**

 I consider this code to be work-in-progress and not finished yet.
-Also the rest and web-socket interface is totally undocumented and unfinished at the moment:)
+Also the rest and web-socket interface is totally undocumented and unfinished at the moment :)

 ## Installation